-Location: Washington Township, Lawrence County - Near the intersection of Blackfork Firebrick Rd. & Irish Hollow Rd.
+Location: Jefferson Township, Jackson County and Washington Township, Lawrence County – On SR 93 at the intersection of Blackfork Rd

-Blackfork was settled next to Black Fork Creek by a mix of runaway slaves from the south, native americans, & European immigrants.
-They were all paid the same wages by the local businesses during a time when racial prejudices were still running rampant in most of the rest of the country.
+The town was settled next to Black Fork Creek by a mix of runaway slaves from the south, native Americans, and European immigrants.
+They were all paid the same wages by local businesses during a time when racial prejudices were still running rampant in most of the rest of the country.
 The Union Baptist Church was organized in 1819.
 It was originally a log cabin structure but was replaced in the late 1800’s.

-Blackfork’s first biggest sources of income were the Blackfork Coal Co. & it's iron furnaces.
-The Washington Furnace was built in the early 1850's.
-It was in operation from 1853 until the late 1800's & what’s left of it can be found in the woods off a gravel road on the south side of the intersection of Blackfork – Firebrick Rd. & Irish Hollow Rd.
-The land where the coal mines were got sold to the Cambria Clay Products Company who dealt in clay mining & had a brick making plant.
-The brickyard also had a rail yard on the Toledo, Cincinnati, & St. Louis Railroad.
+Blackfork’s first biggest sources of income were the Blackfork Coal Co. and its iron furnaces.
+Washington Furnace was built in the early 1850s.
+It was in operation from 1853 until the late 1800s and what’s left of it can be found in the woods off a gravel road on the south side of the intersection of Blackfork – Firebrick Rd and Irish Hollow Rd.
+The other furnace called Cambria was built in 1854.
+Its remains are inaccessible on private property.
+The land where the coal mines were got sold to the Cambria Clay Products Company who dealt in clay mining and had a brick making plant.
+The brickyard also had a freight station on the Toledo, Cincinnati, & St. Louis Railroad.

-Portions of the old railroad platforms are still visible there & the railroad’s tunnel # 2, built in 1882, is about 4 miles south of town under an overpass on Dry Ridge Rd.
+Portions of the old railroad platforms remain in the area and the railroad’s tunnel # 2, constructed in 1882, is about 4 miles south of town under an overpass on Dry Ridge Rd.
 It was constructed by the residents of Blackfork.
-The railroad was later bought out by the Cincinnati, Hamilton, & Dayton RR, & then sold to the B&O who reconstructed the tunnel in 1916 but that line of tracks was abandoned the following year.
+The railroad was later bought out by the Cincinnati, Hamilton, & Dayton Railroad, and then sold to the B&O who reconstructed the tunnel in 1916.
+That line of tracks was abandoned the following year.
 It was replaced by the Detroit, Toledo, & Ironton Railroad which was in operation from 1905 – 1983.
-Henry Ford bought it in 1920 & had new tracks built that ran through town for hauling pig iron to Detroit.
+Henry Ford bought it in 1920 and had new tracks built that ran through town for hauling pig iron to Detroit.

-Special thanks to Donna Dickerson for providing info on the more modern railroad in Blackfork!
+Thanks to Donna Dickerson for providing info on the more modern railroad in Blackfork!
 We previously only had info on the town’s early tracks.
-Her dad knew most of the DT&I engineers & firemen & occasionally took her with him to check it out.
+Her dad knew most of the Detrot, Toledo, & Ironton engineers and firemen and occasionally took her with him to check it out.
 The trains also did pick-ups from the plant at Pedro and would ride up to the clay mill to drop entity cars and take the full cars away.

-Olive Furnace, OH (Mount Olive) – (1846 – 1915 iron furnace & farming town abandoned after the furnace operation stopped)
+Olive Furnace, OH (Mount Olive) – (1846 – 1915 iron furnace and farming town mostly abandoned after the furnace operation stopped)

-Location: Washington Township, Lawrence County – On Rt.
-93 1/2 mile north of Kimble Creek Rd.
+Location: Washington Township, Lawrence County – On SR 93 1/2 of a mile north of Kimble Creek Rd

-The furnace, coal mines, & the surrounding town (sometimes called Mount Olive) were on 3,600 acres of land that were purchased by the furnace owners.
-Most of the early roads in the township were built & maintained by the furnace company.
-Besides the buildings at the furnace, the town also had a blacksmith shop, carpenter shop, company store, church, & a school, as well as a few dozen houses for the workers.
-The closest railroad station was about 1/2 mile southwest of town on the Cincinnati, Hamilton, & Dayton Railway.
-The furnace began operation in 1847 & produced an average of nearly 4,000 tons of iron every year until production stopped in 1910.
+The furnace, coal mines, and the surrounding town (sometimes called Mount Olive) were on 3,600 acres of land that was purchased by the furnace owners.
+Most of the early roads in the township were built and maintained by the furnace company.
+Beside the buildings at the furnace, the town also had a blacksmith shop, carpenter shop, company store, church, and a school, as well as a few dozen houses for the workers.
+The closest railroad station was about 1/2 of a mile southwest of town on the Cincinnati, Hamilton, & Dayton Railroad.
+The furnace began operation in 1847 and produced an average of nearly 4,000 tons of iron every year until production stopped in 1910.
 Farming was also a local source of income.

-In 1915 the furnace was sold for scrap iron & a lot of it was destroyed.
+In 1915 the furnace was sold for scrap iron and a lot of it was destroyed.
 The Olive Furnace post office ran from 1857 – 1915.
 Now the land is owned by the Mt.
 Olive Furnace Park Corporation which is accepting donations with plans to reconstruct the furnace.
-The Mount Olive Community Baptist Church still stands across the road from the remains of the furnace & the Olive Furnace Cemetery is up a hill behind the furnace.
+The Mount Olive Community Baptist Church still stands across the road from the remains of the furnace and Olive Furnace Cemetery is up a hill behind the furnace.